Deciding to be a surrogate is a life-changing journey.

 Like any pregnancy, a surrogate pregnancy comes with certain risks, including medical complications that could prevent you from having any more children in the future.
 If you’re considering being a surrogate mother, you and your spouse will need to discuss your own family plans to ensure that you are comfortable with accepting these possible risks.

 While these complications are rare, it’s important that you and your spouse will not have to give up on any family dreams you have after you complete your surrogacy process.

 Am I ready to commit to the challenges of surrogacy on top of my personal responsibilities?

-Surrogacy involves a great deal of commitments, including frequent doctor’s appointments and communication with the intended parents.
-The process often lasts a year or more.
-If you are thinking of being a surrogate, you should consider how those new responsibilities will affect your existing responsibilities — as an employee, a mother and any other roles you may serve.
+The surrogacy process involves many important commitments, including frequent doctor’s appointments and communication with the intended parents, and often lasts a year or more.
+If you are considering being a surrogate, you should consider how those new responsibilities will affect your existing responsibilities — as an employee, a mother and any other roles you may serve.

 Do I meet the requirements to become a surrogate?